August 17th 11:30am-1:00pm

 The university’s payroll and leave tracking system is called MyTime.
 Instructional materials are available on the website and personal training is available upon request.

-The source of funds can dictate proper use of funds, to include what can and cannot be purchased and use of the appropriate charge card.
+The source of funds may dictate permitted use, in terms of ability to purchase certain goods and services, as well as the University card that may be used to make purchases and payments.
 The cost of a purchase is also a factor which may dictate the procurement method as well as the length of the procurement process.
+Engaging Procurement early in a project helps to ensure that all Procurement requirements are met and ultimately creates a more efficient process to obtain necessary goods and services.

-The UMW Procurement Services Team, comprised of Contract Officers, Senior Contract Officers, and a Small Purchase Charge Card (SPCC) Program Administrator & Procurement Analyst, and led by the Director, is responsible for managing the process of acquiring goods and services for the University.
+The UMW Procurement Services Team, comprised of Contract Officers, Senior Contract Officers, and a Small Purchase Charge Card (SPCC) Program Administrator & Procurement Analyst, and led by the Director, is responsible for managing the process of acquiring goods and services for the University within the constraints of applicable Virginia Procurement law.

 The UMW Procurement Services team:

-- assists UMW Contract Administrators to manage over 500 University contracts, and;
+- Assists UMW Contract Administrators to manage over 600 University contracts,

 Authority to sign contracts for the University is delegated by the University President, and may be further delegated, through Procurement Services.
 Contracts signed by individuals on behalf of the University who are not authorized to do so may be voidable.

-Compliance and audit ensure that proper procurement and payment methods are followed and regulations such as those for disallowed expenses, food, gifts and clothing are supported by our cardholders.
+Regular reviews of card files and other purchase-related documents by UMW Compliance and Audit ensure that proper procurement and payment methods are followed and regulations such as those for disallowed expenses, food, gifts and clothing are supported by our cardholders and their approvers.
+These reviews also help to ensure that UMW passes external audits such as by APA and can retain its card programs and procurement authority.

 The SPCC

-Department Office Managers (or designated buyers) responsible for procuring goods and services using state funding sources are issued the Small Purchase Charge Card (SPCC) in their own name.
+Department Office Managers (or designated buyers) responsible for procuring goods and services using state funding sources are issued a Small Purchase Charge Card (SPCC) in their own name.

-Individuals who hold an SPCC are required to adhere to a myriad of University and state rules and regulations.
-There is a high level of responsibility for these Cardholders to ensure each purchase is compliant, including maintaining a complete card file with all supporting documentation for each transaction made.
-Therefore; it is imperative that all members within a department go through their designated Office Manager for all purchases and payments before a purchase or payment is committed.
-Additionally, the card may be entered into eVA, the state’s e-procurement system, for required electronic purchases, and transactions are managed via the Bank of America’s WORKS system by the buyer and designated transaction approver.
+Individuals who hold an SPCC are required to adhere to a myriad of university and state rules and regulations dictated by the Department of Accounts.
+There is a high level of responsibility for these Cardholders to ensure each purchase is compliant, including maintaining a complete card file (digital and/or paper) with all supporting documentation for each transaction made.
+Therefore; it is imperative that all members within a department seek assistance from their designated Procurement-educated Office Manager for all purchases and payments before a purchase is made or payment is committed.
+Additionally, the card may be entered into eVA , the state’s e-procurement system, or other university system, (ultimately to be integrated with eVA) for required electronic purchases.
+Transactions are currently reconciled to appropriate funding (FOAP) within the Bank of America’s WORKS online reconciliation and reporting system by the buyer and their designated transaction approver.
+Ultimately, reconciled transactions will be posted on the budgets associated with the FOAP used.

-Training and forms are required to be completed prior to card issuance and compliance is required for continued use of the card.
-A variety of resources are available on the Procurement website for SPCC Cardholder to guide them through the many aspects of this part of their job.
+Training and forms are required to be completed prior to card issuance, and compliance with all applicable laws, regulations, and University policies and procedures is required for continued use of the card.
+Cards that are not used for 120 days are automatically closed per DOA requirements.
+A variety of resources are available on the Procurement website for SPCC Cardholders to guide them through the many aspects of the Procurement and Financial responsibilities associated with their position.
+The SPCC and Procurement Team are always available to assist through direct outreach.

 The UMW Finance Card